Sustainable Product Development: Building a Greener Future

 Blog & News

-Companies have long known that design decisions determine most of a product’s manufacturing, operating, and maintenance costs but the same logic applies to sustainability as well.
-Analysis done by McKinsey suggests that while R&D accounts for 5 percent or less of the total cost of a product, it influences up to 80 percent of that product’s resource footprint.
+Companies have long known that design decisions determine most of a product’s manufacturing, operating, and maintenance costs.
+But did you know that the same logic applies to sustainability as well?
+McKinsey's research suggests that while research and development only account for up to 5% of the total product cost, it influences up to 80% of that product’s resource footprint.

 Benefits of sustainable product development for the business